k0aziu/k0aziu/README.md

 # ☠️ About Me

-Hi, I am koziu and I am a passionate programmer, ethical hacker, and computer enthusiast.
-I love learning about new technologies and finding creative ways to solve problems.
+Hi, I am koziu, passionate programmer, ethical hacker, and computer enthusiast form Poland.
+I love learning about new technologies and finding new ways to solve programming problems.

-In my free time, I enjoy tinkering with different programming languages and exploring the world of hacking in an ethical way.
-I am also an avid learner and am always looking for ways to improve my skills and knowledge in the field of computer science.

 I am excited to share my projects with the community and hope to contribute to the development of new and innovative technologies.
 Thank you for visiting my profile!